bartosz-antosik/vscode-spellright/README.md

 `spellright.ignoreRegExps: []`

 Regular expressions ignored in spelling.
 Allows to ignore/consider as spelled correctly generalized expressions.
 Works after separating word using language parsers in the same place where spelling engine is consulted and ignoreWords checked.
 Regular expressions have to be in double quoted format.
 That is backslash has to be quoted as well e.g.: `"/(\\\\.?)(gif|png)/g"` to ignore file extensions like `".gif"` and `".png"`.

+`spellright.ignoreFiles: [ "**/.gitignore", "**/.spellignore" ]`

+Set of file patterns to globally, silently exclude files from being spelled.
+Files described with this setting will not be reported as forced OFF spelling (red indicator in status bar).
+Patterns defined as for [gitignore](https://git-scm.com/docs/gitignore).

+## InDoc Commands

+Beside global settings following commands can be embedded inside spelled parts of the document (e.g.: comments, strings etc.):

+`spellcheck-off` (alternative syntax: `spellcheck: off`)

+Forces turning spelling **OFF** for the entire document despite global settings.

+`spellcheck-on` (alternative syntax: `spellcheck: on`)

+Forces turning spelling **ON** for the entire document despite global settings.
+Has higher priority than turning spelling off with both *InDoc* `spellcheck-off` command and `.spellignore` patterns.

+## Ignore file

+`.spellignore` file located in workspace root directory can be used to disable spelling for documents described by [gitignore](https://git-scm.com/docs/gitignore) syntax file patterns.

 ## Known Issues